lbuk/portfolio-website/_portfolio/MappingHorizontalStratificationin2D.markdown

 </div>

 <div class="col three caption">
 	Mapping the horizontal stratification of buildings in 2D.
-The building footprint is stratified horizontally and airspace development is represented as the highest floor.
+The two-dimensional building footprint is stratified horizontally and airspace development is represented as the highest floor.
 </div>

 <div class="col">